 MTC Fellows receive a full scholarship and funding for degree-related expenses for a Master's in Curriculum and Instruction from the University of Mississippi, and teacher certification with reciprocity in all other states.
 University of Mississippi is an NCATE accredited program and the MA degree allows its alumni to teach anywhere in the country at a higher salary.
 Other benefits include a laptop, printer, and scanner.
+Due to the size of the program, MTC can offer individualized support.
+All participants move as a cohort through each stage of the training and coursework.
 For the initial summer training, fellows receive a $1,000 stipend an on-campus housing.
 Married participants and those choosing to live off campus will be reimbursed for housing costs.
 Participants are placed by MTC in critical-needs school districts, where they receive full pay (starting salary is $32,000 a year) and benefits.
 The Mississippi Department of Education will reimburse participants for relocation costs.
 Before relocation, participants must apply to the school district in which they will be working for moving expense reimbursement.

 Finalists participate in a phone interview.